 Address: 1209 Camino Carlos Rey

 Santa Fe, NM 87507

-Hours Open: Monday through Friday 9:00 AM to 4:00 PM by Phone and for Walk-In Public/ Closed on State and Federal Holidays
+Office Hours: Monday through Friday 10:00 AM to 4:00 PM -- Closed on State and Federal Holidays.

 The National Library Service for the Blind and Physically Handicapped (NLS) was established by an act of Congress in 1931, and placed under the jurisdiction of the Library of Congress.
 Subsequent legislation expanded the program in the 1950’s and 1960’s.
 From a start of 19 libraries in 1931, the network has grown to 56 regional and 65 sub-regional libraries throughout the United States.
 The New Mexico program was established in 1967.The program in New Mexico is administered by the New Mexico State Library, a division of the Department of Cultural Affairs.
 The New Mexico network consists of the regional library in Santa Fe and a number of depository libraries located throughout the state.

 The LBPH is responsible for meeting the reading and information needs of nearly 3,000 New Mexico citizens who are blind, visually impaired, physically handicapped, or reading disabled.
 Patrons are issued playback equipment that allows them to utilize books, magazines, and other material in alternate formats (digital cartridge, cassette, Braille, and electronic text).
 The collection focuses mainly on recreational reading, and contains more than 60,000 titles in a variety of genres.
 Patrons may also download titles directly from the NLS through BARD (Braille and Audio Reading Download).

 - Institutional Application (PDF)

 - LBPH Newsletter

 - Friends of the Library

 This program is funded in part with a grant from the Institute of Museum and Library Services which administers the Library Services and Technology Act.